facebook

 As a business owner, you know that one of the most important elements to keeping your business afloat is having a consistent cash flow.
 This is where account receivable comes in.
 Accounts receivable (AR) is the outstanding balance of money owed to a company by its customers.
 This could be in the form of goods or services purchased on credit.
 In order for a business to maintain a positive cash flow, it must continually bring in new revenue through sales while also collecting on any outstanding debts, which is where accounts receivable come into play.

-Thus, it’s clear that accounts receivable are much more than just outstanding balances owed to your business by customers – they play a vital role in the financial stability and health of your company.
+Thus, it’s clear that accounts receivable are much more than just outstanding balances owed to your business by customers.
+They play a vital role in the financial stability and health of your company.
 As such, it’s important to take steps to ensure that you’re effectively managing your accounts receivable and collecting on outstanding debts in a timely manner.

 How Are Accounts Receivable Different from Accounts Payable?